CtrlK

 Completeness

-Clearly answers 'what' (summarize/extract from various sources), but lacks an explicit 'Use when...' clause.
-The parenthetical hint about YouTube/video is helpful but doesn't constitute proper trigger guidance.
+The 'what' is reasonably clear (summarize/extract text from URLs, podcasts, files), but there is no explicit 'Use when...' clause.
+The parenthetical hint about YouTube/video fallback partially implies when, but doesn't constitute explicit trigger guidance.

 2 / 3